Lawrence Joseph Henderson: Career

 In 1913, Henderson wrote The Fitness of the Environment, one of the first books to explore concepts of fine tuning in the Universe.
-Henderson discusses the importance of water and the environment with respect to living things, pointing out that life depends entirely on the very specific environmental conditions on Earth, especially with regard to the prevalence and properties of water.
-In the book he wrote we find "an inquiry into the biological significance of the properties of matter".
+Henderson discusses the importance of water and the natural environment with respect to living things, pointing out that life depends entirely on the very specific environmental conditions on Earth, especially with regard to the prevalence and properties of water.
+In the book he wrote, "we find an inquiry into the biological significance of the properties of matter".
 He saw the properties of matter and the course of cosmic evolution intimately related to the structure of the living being and to its activities.
 He concluded: "the whole evolutionary process, both cosmic and organic, is one, and the biologist may now rightly regard the universe in its very essence as biocentric".

-As a sociologist (1932–42) he applied the functionalism of physiological regulation to the phenomena of social behavior basing on his concept of social systems.
+As a sociologist (1932–1942), he applied the functionalism of physiological regulation to the phenomena of social behavior, based on his concept of social systems.
 He described social systems with the help of the sociology of Vilfredo Pareto.
 In contrast to Pareto, Henderson applied the concept of social systems to all disciplines that study the meanings communicated in interactions between two or more persons acting in roles or role-sets.
-Henderson influenced many Harvard sociologists, especially Talcott Parsons, George C. Homans, Robert K. Merton, and Elton Mayo who all became pioneers in sociology or psychology.
+Henderson influenced many Harvard sociologists, especially Talcott Parsons, George C. Homans, Robert K. Merton, and Elton Mayo, who all became pioneers in sociology or psychology.
 Henderson was instrumental in promoting Talcott Parsons's career at Harvard despite Pitirim Sorokin's opposition.
-He also discussed intensively with Parsons the methodological chapters of Talcott Parsons The Structure of Social Action (1937) at the time when Parsons was working on the raw manuscript.
+He also discussed intensively with Parsons the methodological chapters of Talcott Parsons's The Structure of Social Action (1937) at the time when Parsons was working on the raw manuscript.

 Henderson's investigations had their inception and consummation in the philosopher's chair.
 In spite of his diversity of interests, his work exhibits in retrospect a fundamental unity; his career was largely devoted to the study of the organization of the organism, the universe, and society.